hotkit/rask/DESIGN.md

 The data packet header consists of a single byte (actually a variable length byte as outlined below) which is then followed by a variable length byte describing the size of the command content.

 * 0x80 -- version block
-* 0x81 -- hash values for tenants
+* 0x81 -- tenant details
 * 0x82 -- hash values for files/directories in a tenant
 * 0x83 -- hash values for file data
 * 0x85 -- tenant directory block